onion-eater/real-blocker-extension/README.md

 - ~~only messages option~~
 - ~~make options to toggle on/off~~
 - ~~better ui for popup~~
+- make ui more compact (add separate pages for stuff?)
 - same thing for yt, tiktok, other socials
 - port to firefox